-When we brought Jack home from the hospital, my entire world crumbled around me.
-In a mere matter of minutes, I went from a happy new mom in the hospital to a pile of rubble who could barely do as much as hold her new baby.
+When we brought Jack home from the hospital, my entire world crumbled.
+In a mere matter of minutes, I went from being a happy new mom in the hospital to a pile of rubble who could barely do as much as hold her new baby.

 I’m not talking crying, or even crying hard.
 I’m talking extreme, hyperventilating, cannot-possibly-catch-a full-breath, huffing-and-puffing, lips-turning-purple SOBBING.